nathancurl/nomads/README.md

 the 'docs' directory.
 Change the names of the columns to fit the SQL Queries (Columns are 'Country', 'Area', 'Population', 'Region').

-5. Run this compile and run command in your terminal:
+5. Go to src/main/java/nomads and run this compile and run command in your terminal:

 ```
 javac MainApp.java